Louise Langheier (bio)

 Teaching and Learning Manager

 Emma joined Peer Health Exchange in February 2013.
-As the Teaching and Learning Manager, Emma’s primary responsibilities are to assist with the creation, revision, and evaluation of the Teaching and Learning strategic investments, and support the development of the current PHE Program Model.
+As a Teaching and Learning Manager, Emma’s primary responsibilities are to assist with the creation, revision, and evaluation of the Teaching and Learning strategic investments, and support the development of the current PHE program model (with a focus on volunteer training).
 Prior to joining PHE, Emma taught middle school reading and writing on Chicago’s south side for three years as a Teach for America corps member.
 As a corps member, Emma had the opportunity to deepen her understanding of pedagogy and instruction through a combination of rigorous professional development opportunities and course work at Dominican University.
 Emma graduated from the University of Chicago with a B.A. in History.